 On March 24, 2015, Va.
 Gov. Terry McCauliffe’s office announced that the federal Bureau of Ocean Energy Management has awarded Virginia the nation’s first wind-energy research lease in federal waters.
-Following is an excerpt from the governor’s office’s news release on the lease announcement, then a compilation of news articles on later developments, and finally some additional sources of information.
+Following is an excerpt from the governor’s office’s news release on the lease announcement, then later developments (April 2015; July 2017); and finally some additional sources of information.

 Excerpt from Mar.
 24, 2015, Governor’s Office News Release (Governor McAuliffe Announces Virginia Awarded First Wind Energy Research Lease)

 “…Virginia is the first state in the nation to receive a wind energy research lease in federal waters from the United States Bureau of Ocean Energy Management (BOEM). … ‘The data collected under this research lease will help us understand the wind potential, weather and other conditions relevant to standing up wind power generation offshore Virginia,’ said BOEM Director Abigail Ross Hopper.

 “The Commonwealth applied for the research lease in 2013 and has named Dominion Virginia Power as the designated lease operator.
 Execution of the 30-year lease is an important step in the project to allow Dominion to construct and operate the Virginia Offshore Wind Technology Advancement Project (VOWTAP), a grid-connected, offshore wind demonstration project consisting of two Alstom 6-megawatt turbines to be located approximately 24 nautical miles east of the Virginia Beach shoreline.
 The intent of VOWTAP is to demonstrate successful installation and generation of power 24 nautical miles offshore, validate the estimated wind resource potential in the lease area, identify inefficiencies and gaps in offshore wind development, and utilize a previously untested regulatory process established by BOEM.